Paul Scully-Power: Corporate career

-Scully-Power became the CTO of Tenix Group in 2004, Australia's largest Defence & Technology contractor.
+Scully-Power became the CTO of Tenix Group in 2004, Australia's largest defence and technology contractor.
 In 2007 was appointed chairman and CEO of SensorConnect Inc., a Silicon Valley high-tech company.

-Scully-Power has extensive commercial, government and academic experience in Australia, New Zealand, the United Kingdom, and the United States, and is widely recognised in the fields of defence & national security, aviation & aerospace, marine science, communications & systems analysis, and education.
+Scully-Power has extensive commercial, government and academic experience in Australia, New Zealand, the United Kingdom, and the United States, and is widely recognised in the fields of defence and national security, aviation and aerospace, marine science, communications and systems analysis, and education.

 Scully-Power has served as a director of a number of public and private corporate and advisory boards worldwide.

-Scully-Power is past chairman of the Australian Civil Aviation Safety Authority and the Federal Government's International Space Advisory Group, a former Chancellor of Bond University (Australia's largest private university), and was the inaugural Chairman of the Queensland Premier's Science and Technology Council.
+Scully-Power is past chairman of the Australian Civil Aviation Safety Authority and the federal government's International Space Advisory Group, a former chancellor of Bond University (Australia's largest private university), and was the inaugural chairman of the Queensland Premier's Science and Technology Council.
 Prior to that he spent over twenty years in the United States where he managed and led many high technology and defence industry programs.
-He served with the U.S. Navy, NASA, the Pentagon, and the White House, where he was the head of a Government-Industry partnership for the development of advanced communications systems as part of the White House National Technology Strategy Program.
+He served with the U.S. Navy, NASA, the Pentagon, and the White House, where he was the head of a government-industry partnership for the development of advanced communications systems as part of the White House National Technology Strategy Program.
 He was also responsible for the funding of major programs at universities and research institutions on behalf of the U.S. government.
-Additionally, he held the Distinguished Chair of Environmental Acoustics, was a research associate at the Scripps Institution of Oceanography, chairman of Membership of the Connecticut Academy of Science and Engineering, served on the University & College Accreditation Board, and was president of the Fort Trumbull Federal Credit Union.
+Additionally, he held the distinguished chair of environmental acoustics, was a research associate at the Scripps Institution of Oceanography, chairman of membership of the Connecticut Academy of Science and Engineering, served on the University and College Accreditation Board, and was president of the Fort Trumbull Federal Credit Union.
 Before going to America, he was the inaugural head of the Royal Australian Navy's Oceanographic Group, deploying to sea on 26 cruises and qualifying as a naval ship's diver.